nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

   //we only need one previous row to find the optimal solutin,
   //overall we need 2 rows
-  //the above solution is similar to the previous solution
+  //the above solutionMimicPQ is similar to the previous solutionMimicPQ
   //the only difference is that
   //we use i%2 instead of i and (i-1)%2 instead of i-1 const dp = Array(2)